albertodonato/query-exporter/README.rst

   with very long interval, to avoid holding idle connections.

 ``autocommit``:
   whether to set autocommit for the database connection.
 If not specified, defaults to ``true``.
-Setting this option to ``false`` might be useful if you run into issues with DB2.
+This should only be changed to ``false`` if specific queries require it.

 ``labels``:
   an optional mapping of label names and values to tag metrics collected from each database.
   When labels are used, all databases must define the same set of labels.